theforeman/theforeman.org/security.md

 Upon successful login, a new session ID was not generated for the user, so an attacker who had set the session ID in the request from the user's browser would be able to exploit the escalated session with the user's privileges.

+Thanks to Jeremy Choi and Keqin Hong of the Red Hat HSS Pen-Test Team for discovering this issue.

 * Affects all known Foreman versions
 * Fix released in Foreman 1.4.2
 * Redmine issue [#4457](http://projects.theforeman.org/issues/4457)